Alechaase/sfquickstarts/site/sfguides/src/suppress_existing_customers_from_youtube_campaign_with_hightouch_and_snowflake/suppress_existing_customers_from_youtube_campaign_with_hightouch_and_snowflake.md

 ## Overview
 Duration: 1

-Hightouch helps marketers activate their data, sitting in Snowflake, in over 100 different destinations.
+Hightouch helps marketers activate their data, sitting in Snowflake, to over 100 different destinations.
 It provides the "last mile" of the [Modern Data Stack](https://hightouch.com/blog/reverse-etl-bringing-the-modern-data-stack-full-circle).

 ![Snowflake and Hightouch stack](assets/Snowflake_Template_The_Modern_Data_Stack_e80de39d33.jpg)